diopiazza/PidKeyTool/README.md

     8. Q: Why does the anti-virus tool report a virus?
        A: In order to prevent the code being decompiled, the tool is packed, so the anti-virus software will report the virus.
 The software itself has no virus, so use it with confidence.
     9. Q: Is there any relevant library for calling in my program ?
-       A: The relevant library have not been disclosed yet, but a detection server interface is provided for calling, and the relevant code can be found in DEMO.
+       A: At present, the relevant controls have not been exposed, but the program has made silent parameters for calling, see the description in detail.

 ## ScreenShot
 ![image](https://github.com/laomms/PidKeyBatch/blob/master/checks.gif)